Logon27/Digital-Signing/README.md

 - The server decrypts the signature using the public key to produce the hash.
 - The server then hashes the contents of the message itself with the same hashing algorithm.
 - Then the server compares the decrypted hash value with the hash calculated locally.
-- If both match then the message is verified. if there is a mismatch then the message cannot be trusted.
+- If both match then the message is verified.
+If there is a mismatch then the message cannot be trusted.

 ### Flow Alternations For This Program